Assistance programs Carroll County Georgia.

-Rent and housing assistance - The federal government created the Homeless Prevention and Rapid Re-Housing Program (HPRP) from stimulus funds.
+- Rent and housing assistance - The federal government created the Homeless Prevention and Rapid Re-Housing Program (HPRP).
+Money may be allocated yearly.
 The primary reason for the program is to provide homelessness prevention assistance to households who would otherwise become homeless, be evicted from their home or apartments.
 While the HPRP can help someone who is now homeless as the result of a foreclosure, it does not provide money for paying a mortgage.

 All of the services above are run by the community action agency.
 Call (706) 884-2651 for applications or details, or more details on Community Action for Improvement, Inc.

-Residents can find information on free food banks.
+Residents can find information on free food banks, pantries and soup kitchens.
 Families can call on one of these local non-profits or churches for help.
 The locations will try to meet the demands to their best of their ability.
 What may be offered in Carroll County includes emergency boxes of food, free Christmas or Thanksgiving meals as well as toys, paper goods, clothing, and much more.
-Click more information.
+Click for more information on free food pantries Carroll County.

 Grants for rent, utilities or short term housing is available.
 Clients of these programs range from the homeless to families on the verge of an eviction from their apartment.
 Not only may money help pay for rent, but there are also loan programs, transitional housing solutions, and rental deposit resources.
 Or when funds are used up, residents may request counseling.

-Social Services from the Salvation Army are mostly the result of Project Share.
+Social Services from the Salvation Army are available.
+There are free items, housing resources, and well as utility bill programs (mostly the result of Project Share) among with other support.
 There are various forms of financial aid, ranging from medical to housing, energy bills, water costs, and even rent.
 A case manager will review the application and make a determination.

 The church (which is what the Salvation Army really is) helps people of all backgrounds, races, and religions.
 Whether they are disabled, seniors, or kids, aid is offered.
-They even offer basic needs such as boxes of groceries, Christmas gifts and toys, summer camp services, and more.
-Continue Carroll County Salvation Army.
+They even offer basic needs such as boxes of groceries, Christmas gifts and toys, summer camp services, free back to school supplies for students of all ages, and more.
+Continue with Carroll County Salvation Army.

 St. Vincent de Paul has a phone number of (770) 838-1716.
 The social service charity also tries to prevent homelessness and hunger in Carrollton Georgia.
 While resources are limited, there may be some or all of the following.